maliMirkec/personal-website/site/blog/a-comparison-of-static-form-providers.md

 ---
 title: 'A Comparison of Static Form Providers'
 date: 2019-09-26 22:08:09
-categories:
-  - Blog
 tags:
   - blog
+  - publications
+categories:
   - serverless
   - spg
   - ssg
+publication: CSS Tricks
 canonical: https://css-tricks.com/a-comparison-of-static-form-providers/
 thumbnail: A_Comparison_of_Static_Form_Providers-2x_qjsrdd.jpg
 credit:
   text: Joshua Wilking on Unsplash
   link: https://unsplash.com/photos/ZbMJ5VLrpQ4
-comments: true
 description: Static Form Providers do all tasks like validating, storing, sending notifications, and integrating with other APIs.
 Read the review of the most popular static form providers.
-highlighted: true
 ---

 _This article was originally published on [CSS-Tricks](https://css-tricks.com/a-comparison-of-static-form-providers/)._